mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 ### Designing the DSL closure

-The `formLayout()` function must accept a closure as its parameter, in order to write the following code:
+The `formLayout()` function must accept a closure as its parameter since we wish to write a code like this:

 ```kotlin
 formLayout {
 }
 ```

-Moreover, we need to declare the closure in a special way so that any DSL functions invoked from the closure itself will add components into this `FormLayout`.
+The closure needs to be declared in a special way so that any DSL functions invoked from the closure itself will add components into this `FormLayout`.
-The DSL functions insert components into whatever is referenced by `this`; therefore we need a way to set the `this` reference in the closure to be the `FormLayout` itself.
+The DSL functions insert components into whatever layout is referenced by `this`; therefore we need a way to set the `this` reference in the closure to be the `FormLayout` itself.
 That would make Kotlin to run all nested DSL functions such as `textField()` in the context of that receiver (`FormLayout` in this example).